ridvandemir/splunk-lab/README.md

 Steps

 1-Installation and Setup of Virtual Machines
-- For the Linux machines, Ubuntu 22.04 and for the Windows machine Windows 10 were installed on VirtuelBox as virtual machines.
+- For the Linux machines Ubuntu 22.04 and for the Windows machine Windows 10 were installed on VirtuelBox as virtual machines.
 - As a network ‘NAT Network' was selected and static IP address was determined on each virtual machine.
-- After installing virtual machines, we saw that they were reachable with the ‘ping’ command.
+- After installing virtual machines, I saw that they were reachable with the ‘ping’ command.
 - Splunk Enterprise was installed as Seach Head and Indexer on the Linux machine to monitor the logs.
 - Universal Forwarder was installed on Linux and Windows 10 machine to send logs to Splunk.